totalspectrum/spin2cpp/README.md

   Create output for Propeller 2.
 This is still experimental.

 `--side`
   Create a SimpleIDE project file listing the C and C++ files created.
-Usually you will also want to give `--main` to create a main entry point in the top level file.
+This also implies `--main` to create a main entry point in the top level file.

 `-g`